 Some organizations rely on the “dirty” lines mentioned above and use them to access the dark web via Tor (The Onion Router).
 But this still exposes investigators to high-risk malicious content and the issue of how to analyze, share and report on collected information persists.

 Achieving secure, anonymous online SOC investigations

 By building on top of the security aspects that cloud-based web isolation brings, SOCs can have a secure, anonymous browsing environment where they can collect, analyze and report on information — gleaned from the surface, deep or dark web.

-By applying managed attribution to an isolated web browser, investigators can customize how they appear to sites and people they interact with online through the manipulation of their digital fingerprint.
-Aligning language and keyboard settings, browser type, OS and other device details — as well as the internet egress location — to those common for typical visitors on sites of interest will avoid tipping off the site’s operator/owner that they’re under investigation.
+By applying managed attribution to an isolated web browser, analysts can customize how they appear to sites and people they interact with online through the manipulation of their digital fingerprint.
+Aligning language and keyboard settings, browser type, OS and other device details — as well as the point of presence (internet egress location) — to those common for typical visitors on sites of interest will avoid tipping off the site’s operator/owner that they are under investigation.

 Showing a local IP address and the right device details will limit the likelihood that:

 - The analyst's work is attributed back to them or their organization